 Nasty word, flay.
 It means to peel or beat the skin of a person or animal, and not necessarily a dead one, either.
 Nowadays it more commonly means to criticize harshly someone or something, usually in public, leaving them raw and wounded.

 To be flayed alive was a common punishment in ancient times for political enemies or traitors.
-The ancient Assyrians and the Chinese were particularly good at it.
+The ancient Assyrians were particularly good at it.
 Today, if you want to have your skin — metaphorically — peeled in public, you go on reality TV.
 It can be equally nasty.